mcsong/FilteredIntent/README.md

 ```

 ### Example 2
-- Show only cloud apps for sharing image file
+- Show only cloud apps for sharing image file.

 ``` java
     Intent shareIntent = new Intent();